SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_parameters/D-DOCSIS_parameters_node_segment.md

 - **DS SCQAM Utilization**: Calculated.
 The average percentage of DS QAM utilization of CMs linked to the RPD.

-  Calculated based on the DS QAM utilization of channels associated to CMs managed by the RPD.
+  Calculated based on the DS QAM utilization of channels associated with CMs managed by the RPD.

 - **US ATDMA Utilization**: Calculated.
 The average percentage of US QAM utilization of CMs linked to the RPD.

-  Calculated based on the US QAM utilization of channels associated to CMs managed by the RPD.
+  Calculated based on the US QAM utilization of channels associated with CMs managed by the RPD.

 - **OFDMA Utilization**: Calculated.
 The average percentage of US OFDM utilization of CMs linked to the RPD.

-  Calculated based on the US OFDM utilization of channels associated to CMs managed by the RPD.
+  Calculated based on the US OFDM utilization of channels associated with CMs managed by the RPD.

 - **Number L2TPv3 Session in Error**: Calculated.
 The number of L2TPv3 sessions that are in error.